azoth-lang/azoth.language.reference/src/ideas.md

 Support in the standard library for numbers that are represented in the [Logarithmic number system](https://en.wikipedia.org/wiki/Logarithmic_number_system).

-### Big Integers are Default

-Make "`int`" and "`uint`" big integers with "`int32`" and "`uint32`" being added back.
-These big integers would pack into 64 bits most of the time and when they got bigger, change to 64 bit pointers.
-Given there is already overflow checks, the instructions for checking if a big integer is a pointer may not really be an issue.
-Also, on modern CPUs the performance issues are much more to do with waiting on other hardware.
-However, big integers that are a pointer could cause cash line misses and may require reference counting which could be costly.

-### Have Both Default and Sized Integers

-Currently, "`int`" and "`uint`" replace possible "`int32`" and "`uint32`" types.
-The language could have both as synonyms.
-This would allow for better conveying programmer intent.
-Programmers who weren't thinking about integer sizes could use "`int`" and "`uint`", programmers who consciously decided that 32 bits was the correct size for the situation could use "`int32`" and "`uint32`".
-However, this could lead to style splits with some devs claiming one should always use the explicit size variants.
-Furthermore, it would not be possible to produce a warning on their use, because it is only programmer intent.

 ### Relative Pointers

 JAI will likely have relative pointers to pack pointers into smaller spaces that the 64-bit address